Crunched

 Those were wonderful things.
 I would argue those were the most important things I did today.
 None of them were not on my list.

 Life is not made up of lists.
 Or if it is, that misses the point.
 After four plus decades on the planet, I am starting to realize this.
 Not that I’ll ever abandon lists completely; part of me will always thrill to an item checked off, a task accomplished.
-But they will not be—cannot be—how I measure my life.
+But they will not be—can not be—how I measure my life.

 It’s raining again.
 The couch calls.
 I’ll let myself answer.